Apollo Kaggwa

 Sir Apollo Kagwa (standard Luganda orthography spelling Kaggwa) KCMG MBE (1864–1927) was a major intellectual and political leader in Uganda when it was under British rule.
 He was a leader of the Protestant faction and was appointed prime minister (Katikkiro) of the Kingdom of Buganda by King Mwanga II in 1890.
 He served until 1926.
-Kagwa served as regent from 1897 until 1914 when the infant King Daudi Chwa came of age.
+Kagwa served as prince regent from 1897 until 1914 when the infant King Daudi Chwa came of age.
 He was Buganda's first and foremost ethnographer.

 Career

 Kagwa was an administrative apprentice at the royal palace of Buganda when the first Christian missionaries arrived in the 1870s.
 These palace apprentices, referred to as pages by European historians of the era, were bright youths from all over the kingdom sent to the palace to train as the next generation of leaders.
 He was one of the earliest converts to the Protestant faith.
 He nearly became one of the Uganda Martyrs when King Mwanga II fell out with the Christians a few years later.
 He was reportedly spared execution because he had already shown himself to be exceptionally capable as an assistant in the treasury.

 From 1885 to 1887, the kingdom fell into a religious civil war with Protestants, Catholics, and Moslem factions vying for control.
 Kagwa, still in his twenties, was from early on recognised as the leader of the Protestant faction.
 A keen rifleman, Kagwa served actively in combat during these wars.
 The Moslems were in ascendancy in the early part of the war, and Kagwa and other Protestants spent some time in exile in the neighboring kingdom of Ankole.